 A major barrier for entrepreneurs is often funding.
-However, if your startup has high growth potential, an option could be to use venture capital.
+However, if your business has high growth potential, an option could be to search for venture capital for startups.
 Even though investing in a startup incurs significant risk, venture capitalists are often willing to take a leap of faith if they think a startup could be the next big success.

 How Does Venture Capital Help Startups?

 First, though, what does a venture capitalist do?
 What is the role of a venture capitalist and how could partnering with one help your startup?

 Simply put, venture capitalists provide startups with private equity.
 Most venture capitalists are limited partnerships made up of a group of people who invest the venture capital fund in promising companies.
 Each fund also has a committee that makes decisions about investments.

 Venture capitalists rarely decide to invest in startups that are only recently established.
 Typically, they wait until the startup is ready to go to market with an idea.
 They then provide capital to allow the startup to promote and sell its offering and continue to grow.
 However, you may not receive the full amount at the beginning — the venture capitalist may prefer release funds over a period of time.